 Pencils with erasers for marking music

 Appropriate footwear for marching - closed-toe shoes!
-Do not wear flip-flops, certain kinds of sandals, and other shoes that lack proper support.
+Do not wear flip-flops, open-toe sandals, and other shoes that lack proper support.
 They can make one prone to injury and can also make marching rather difficult.

 Towel, washcloth, toiletries, and shower caddy